 - Additional wayfinding signage

-In addition, some additional interim improvements were recently added or will be in place soon, including:
+In addition, some additional interim improvements were recently added, including:

-- Recently, pedestrian warning flashers were installed along northbound and southbound Alafaya Trail just south of University Boulevard.
+- Pedestrian warning flashers were installed along northbound and southbound Alafaya Trail near University Boulevard.
 Similar flashers were placed on University Boulevard near Alafaya in 2018.

-- “Watch For Peds” messages should be painted on the roadway near the warning flashers before the start of the fall semester.
+- “Watch For Peds” messages have been painted on the roadway near the warning flashers.

-- Flashing yellow arrows will be installed at three corners of the intersection of Alafaya Trail and University Boulevard to signal that drivers should slow down and use caution as they turn.
+- Flashing yellow arrows were installed at three corners of the intersection of Alafaya Trail and University Boulevard to signal that drivers should slow down and use caution as they turn.

 Safety is our priority, and we believe these improvements will make it safer for our students and others.